marcduiker/building-a-resilient-workflow-with-durable-functions/labs/9_send_notification.md

 Now run/debug your local Function App by using the [HttpTrigger client function](../http/start_orchestration.http) so you can specify the input which will result in a Torino impact of 8 or higher.
 You might want to disable the ServicebusTrigger again in the `local.settings.json`.

 Watch your inbox (and Junk mail) to see if you're receiving an email.
-If not you can look around in the SendGrid portal to see if anything went wrong.
+If you don't receive anything, you can use the SendGrid dashboard to see if calls to the SendGrid API were made succesfully.

+When you also want to test with the ServicebusTrigger note that the generated NEOEvents very rarely result in a Torino impact of 8 or higher.
+So for quick testing purposes you might want to change the orchestrator code to call the notification activity for events with a Torino impact of 6 and higher instead.

 Continue to the [next lab](10_unit_testing.md) to add unit tests for your orchestrator function.